 Tracey Betts was appointed as the Director of the VA Manila Regional Benefit Office and Outpatient Clinic on June 24, 2018.
 The Manila Office is the Department’s only office located in a foreign country; therefore, Ms. Betts also serves as the United States Attaché for Veterans Affairs at the United States Embassy in the Philippines.
-In this role, Ms. Betts provides executive direction to 164 employees who administer medical and non-medical benefits to Veterans, their dependents, and their survivors residing in the Philippines to include disability compensation, pension, education, vocational rehabilitation and the Filipino Veterans Equity Compensation (FVEC) benefits.
-Monthly monetary disbursements total $17.5 million for approximately 16,000 beneficiaries throughout the Philippines.
-The clinic provides a full range of outpatient medical services for eligible Veterans.
-VA services are provided within an annual operating budget of $16 million.
+In this role, Ms. Betts provides executive direction to 175 employees who administer medical and non-medical benefits to Veterans, their dependents, and their survivors residing in the Philippines to include disability compensation, pension, and the Filipino Veterans Equity Compensation (FVEC) benefits.
+Monthly monetary disbursements total $20.7 million for approximately 13,000 beneficiaries throughout the Philippines.
+The clinic provides outpatient medical services for service connected eligible Veterans.
+VA services are provided within an annual operating budget of $18.7 million.

-Kevin J. McAllister became the Assistant Director of the VA Manila Regional Benefit Office on 16 September 2018.
+Kevin J. McAllister was selected as the Assistant Director of the VA Manila Regional Benefit Office and Outpatient Clinic on 16 September 2018.
 The Manila Office is the Department’s only office located in a foreign country; therefor, Mr. McAllister also serves as an Embassy Officer for the United States Embassy in the Philippines.
-As the Assistant Director, Mr. McAllister is responsible for day to day operations of 175 employees who administer medical and non-medical benefits to Veterans, their dependents, and their survivors residing in the Philippines to include disability compensation, pension, education, vocational rehabilitation and the Filipino Veterans Equity Compensation (FVEC) benefits.
-Monthly monetary disbursements total $20 million for approximately 19,000 beneficiaries throughout the Philippines.
-The clinic provides a full range of outpatient medical services for eligible Veterans.
-VA services are provided within an annual operating budget of $18.7 million.
+As the Assistant Director, Mr. McAllister is responsible for day to day operations of 175 employees who administer medical and non-medical benefits to Veterans, their dependents, and their survivors residing in the Philippines to include disability compensation, pension, education, veteran readiness and the Filipino Veterans Equity Compensation (FVEC) benefits.